JunruL/JunruL.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a third-year undergraduate studying Computer Science, Statistics, and Mathematics at the <a href='https://www.utoronto.ca'>University of Toronto</a>.
-I’m broadly interested in computer vision and machine learning, and particularly in 3D reconstruction, probabilistic modeling, and deep learning.
-I'm currently working with <a href='https://davidlindell.com'>David B. Lindell</a> and <a href='https://www.gilitschenski.org/igor/'>Igor Gilitschenski</a> on <a href='https://www.matthewtancik.com/nerf'>NeRF</a>.
+I'm a final-year undergraduate studying Computer Science and Mathematics at the University of Toronto.
+I’m broadly interested in computer vision and graphics, with a particular focus on 3D reconstruction, probabilistic modeling, and deep learning.
+Currently, I'm working with Prof. <a href='https://geometry.stanford.edu/member/guibas/'>Leonidas J. Guibas</a> and Prof. <a href='https://www.sfu.ca/~keli/'>Ke Li</a> on exciting projects in 3D vision.

-Previously, I was fortunate to work with <a href='http://www.cs.toronto.edu/~kyros/'>Kyros Kutulakos</a> on computational imaging.
-I also did some research with <a href='https://www.utsc.utoronto.ca/cms/lisa-jeffrey'>Lisa Jeffrey</a> and <a href='https://www.linkedin.com/in/csealfon/?originalSubdomain=ca'>Carolyn Sealfon</a>, and worked as a web developer with <a href='https://www.cs.toronto.edu/~david/'>David Liu</a>.
+Previously, I had the opportunity to collaborate with Prof. <a href='https://scholar.google.ca/citations?user=TwMib_QAAAAJ&hl=en'>Luc Van Gool</a> and Dr. <a href='https://insait.ai/dr-danda-paudel/'>Danda Pani Paudel</a> on NeRF-SLAM.
+My research journey in 3D vision began under the guidance of Prof. <a href='https://davidlindell.com'>David B. Lindell</a> and Prof. <a href='https://www.gilitschenski.org/igor/'>Igor Gilitschenski</a>.
+I also had the pleasure of working with Prof. <a href='http://www.cs.toronto.edu/~kyros/'>Kyros Kutulakos</a> on computational imaging.

-In my spare time, I enjoy playing badminton and reading.
+I gained industry experience through a year-long internship as a machine learning researcher at <a href='https://www.deepgenomics.com'>Deep Genomics</a>/.
+Earlier in my undergrad studies, I conducted research with <a href='https://www.utsc.utoronto.ca/cms/lisa-jeffrey'>Lisa Jeffrey</a> and Prof. <a href='https://www.linkedin.com/in/csealfon/?originalSubdomain=ca'>Carolyn Sealfon</a>, and worked as a web developer with Prof. <a href='https://www.cs.toronto.edu/~david/'>David Liu</a>.

-Feel free to get in touch if you'd like to chat: <a href="mailto:junru.lin@mail.utoronto.ca">junru.lin@mail.utoronto.ca</a>.
+I am passionate about mentoring junior students and helping them explore research opportunities at UofT and beyond.
+If you ever want to chat about research (or anything else!), feel free to reach out: <a href="mailto:junru.lin@mail.utoronto.ca">junru.lin@mail.utoronto.ca</a>.

 <!-- Hello,
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.